 - Who owned the property?

-- What was their contribution in caring for the child?
+- What was their contribution to caring for the child?

-- What was the public reputation of their relation?
+- What was the public reputation of their relationship?

 The de facto relations mostly end amicably.
 But sometimes the issue of division of property or children arises.
-After the breakdown of de facto relation, we have three ways to sort these issues.
+After the breakdown of de facto relations, we have three ways to sort these issues.